Major Rock Edicts: Language of the Inscriptions

 Three languages and four scripts were used.
 The edicts in the Indian language are composed in non-standardized and archaic forms of Prakrit.
-Prakrit inscriptions were written in Brahmi and Kharosthi scripts, which even a commoner could read and understand, the inscriptions found in the area of Pakistan using in the Kharosthi script.
-A few northern Edicts are written in the Greek language, using very standardized Greek script, or in the Aramaic language, using the Aramaic script.
-The Kandahar Rock Inscription is bilingual Greek-Aramaic (but more often categorized as a Minor Rock Edict).
-The Kandahar Greek Edict of Ashoka is in Greek only, and originally probably contained all the Major Rock Edicts 1-14.
+Prakrit inscriptions were written in Brahmi and Kharosthi scripts, which even a commoner could read and understand.
+The inscriptions found in Pakistan were written using the Kharosthi script.
+A few northern Edicts are written in Koine Greek, using a very standardized Greek alphabet, or in Middle Aramaic using an Aramaic script.
+The Kandahar Bilingual Rock Inscription is in Greek and Aramaic, but is often categorized as one of the Minor Rock Edicts.
+The Kandahar Greek Edicts of Ashoka is in Greek only and is likely to have originally contained Major Rock Edicts 1-14.

-Ashoka's edicts were the first written inscriptions in India after the ancient city of Harrapa fell to ruin.
+Ashoka's edicts are the first known inscriptions in India after the Indus Valley Civilisation fell.

 Limited Buddhist character of the Major Rock Edicts

 Several authors have pointed out that the Major Rock Edicts do not have a very strong Buddhist flavour, in particular compared to the Minor Rock Edicts.
-The subject of the Major Rock Edicts is the Dharma, which is essentially described as a corpus of moral and social values ("compassion, liberality, thruthfulness, purity, gentleness, goodness, few sins, many virtuous deeds") and neither the Buddha, nor the Samgha, nor Buddhism are ever mentioned.
+The subject of the Major Rock Edicts is the Dharma, which is essentially described as a corpus of moral and social values ("compassion, liberality, truthfulness, purity, gentleness, goodness, few sins, many virtuous deeds") and neither the Buddha, nor the Samgha, nor Buddhism are ever mentioned.
 The only likely mention of Buddhism only appears with the word "Sramanas" ("ascetics"), who are always mentioned next to "Brahmanas", in what appears as a rather neutral enumeration of the major religious actors of the period.
 In the 12th Major Rock Edict, Ashoka also claims to be honouring all sects.